lidavidm/rehack/README.md

 Originally, this was supposed to be my entry into the [Github Game Off 2016](https://github.com/github/game-off-2016/).
 Unfortunately, real life took over, and I didn't end up completing it in the month of November.
-However, I plan to still get the game into a minimally playable state.
+However, the game is now at least in a minimally playable state.

 The game is inspired by an old Shockwave game LEGO had called